 - They made their houses from bamboo with the roofs covered with banana or palm leaves and straw.

-- Their houses do not have any walls as the weather in Amazon rainforest do not get cold and no need for walls has been felt.
+- Their houses do not have any walls as the weather in the Amazon rainforest does not get cold and no need for walls has been felt.

 - There is also not any concept of privacy.